Disclaimer: I am not a nutritionist and I do not give medical recommendations, I am just sharing my experience and what worked for me to lose weight.

 Forgive yourself for cheating sometimes

-I am no super human and I have my weaknesses.
+I am no super human and I have my weaknesses and so are you.

 Forgiving myself for cheating allowed me to keep going despite being weak sometimes and going back to square one,